Blendify/blender-manual/trunk/blender_docs/manual/movie_clip/tracking/graph.rst

 You can manually edit the curve by selecting a point in the curve and dragging it or deleting, that will affect the corresponding tracker on that particular frame.

-Lock to Time Cursor :kbd:`L`
+Lock to Playhead :kbd:`L`
-   Locked the time cursor the view center.
+   Center the view  around the playhead.